hoybyte/CodeJournal/CodeJourneyLog.md

 **Thoughts**: I am throughly enjoying the Powershell book as it is impacting my work life currently.
 The ability to retrieve information automatically without using a GUI and piping it to a file format in which I can give to other IT individuals and management.
 I am still dreading learning the website management that is required for updating our work website.

+### Day 6: June 7th, 2022

+**Today's Progress**: I finished chapter 9 in Learn Powershell in a Month of Lunches.
+It went over how they would tackle a problem using the following steps:

+1) Use Get-Command to see if there is a command for the task that is presented
+2) Use Find-Module to see if there is a module that will assist with the task
+3) Use Help files about the cmdlets and modules that are found
+4) Test in a virtual environment to see if commands work without causing issues.
+5) Check Object Type when passing data to pipeline.

+**Thoughts**: This was a good chapter as it showed the process of how to tackle a given IT task using only powershell

+### Day 7: June 8th, 2022

+**Today's Progress**: I finished chapter 10 in Learn Powershell in a Month of Lunches.
+The chapter focused on how to use the pipeline correctly.
+There are two methods of piping data from one cmdlet to another.
+The methods are below:

+1) ByValue
+2) ByPropertyName

+You can use a hashtable with Select-Object that will assist with matching given properties with the additional cmdlets.

+**Thoughts**: This chapter somewhat difficult to understand at first.
+I had to keep looking at the examples in the book and follow along.
+The lab exercies at the end made me think if the commands that were given would complete correctly.